Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 The classical electromagnetic potential produced by the proton has two constituents: one from the electric charge of the proton and one due to the proton's magnetic moment.
 We calculate now both contributions from the electromagnetic field equations.

 First, we obtain the refinement of the general time-independent solution of the field equations.
-On a flat spacetime with ray-optically invisible non-metricities, and after choosing there the Lorenz gauge $\eta^{ab}\partial_a A_b = 0$, the field equations \labelcref{eq:motion} for the gauge potential $A$ become with $\Box := \eta^{ab}\partial_a\partial_b$.
+On an effectively flat region of a general linear background, and after choosing there the Lorenz gauge $\eta^{ab}\partial_a A_b = 0$, the field equations \labelcref{eq:motion} for the gauge potential $A$ become with $\Box := \eta^{ab}\partial_a\partial_b$.
 Solutions to these field equations are given by convolution of the Green's function $\Delta_{de}$ with the source term $j^a$.
 The Green's function is the solution of

 and for its Fourier transform one finds

 with $q^2 := \eta^{ab}q_a q_b$.
 For source terms $j(\vect{x},t) = j(\vect{x})$ without time dependence, as are provided by a resting proton's charge and magnetic moment, we can perform an inverse Fourier transform to find the refined Biot-Savart law